Nitya-Somani/Namaste-ReactAndTailwind/README.md

 ❤️ Namaste React 🙏

-Namaste Reacth Course from Zero to Hero 🚀 by Akshay Saini Founder of NamasteDev.
+Namaste React Course from Zero to Hero 🚀 by Akshay Saini Founder of NamasteDev.

 This project is a part of the "Namaste React" course by Akshay Saini.
 It's a testament to the knowledge and skills gained during this course.